 Playable systems should be open enough that they allow space for emergent behavior and can grow in ways that extend the experience beyond its initial design.
 They are ideally extendable, flexible, and with clear pathways to build on top of the foundation.
 One of the reasons for Twitter’s popularity is that it made space (at least in its early years) for a multitude of emergent behaviors.
 Some of the core features of the service today were user-invented hacks, like hash tags, @ replies, and threads.

 I was recently reading Ursula Franklin’s The Real World of Technology, and her framing of “holistic technologies” is akin to this concept of playable systems.
 She describes holistic technologies as ones that “leave the individual worker in control of a particular process of creating or doing something.”
 She contrasts them with “prescriptive technologies”, which are rigid and enforce a particular process.

 I recently collaborated with Caresse Haaser on an animated meditation on the open web.
 One of the reasons I think it’s important to talk about the open web now is because it is a playable system.
 It’s the reason that the web used to be more diverse, idiosyncratic, and delightfully weird.
 You can read it, write it, and make it your own.

-As we’ve seen the dominance of closed platforms over the past decade, we’ve seen our experiences become more constrained, homogenous, and less self-directed.
-That is largely because these closed platforms are explicitly not playable systems.
+As we’ve seen the dominance of closed social platforms over the past decade, we’ve seen our experiences become more constrained, homogenous, and less self-directed.
+That is largely because many of these closed platforms are explicitly not playable systems.
 They are the epitome of Ursula Franklin’s “prescriptive technologies” in that they rigidly prescribe how we can express ourselves.